frizbit/documentation/source/index.html.md

 # Getting Started
 ## Introduction

-So you have decided to give [Frizbit](https://frizbit.com "push notification for your web applications") a try, but you are not sure where to begin.
+So you have decided to give [Frizbit](https://frizbit.com "push notification for your web applications" target="_blank") a try, but you are not sure where to begin.
 Have no fear, this step-by-step guide will help you how to get started and send push notifications to reach your users.

 ## What is Frizbit?
 Frizbit is a simple and reliable push notification platform built for websites.

 ## Starting with Frizbit
-Make sure you have [signed up](https://frizbit.com "push notification for your web applications") for an account before continuing, since you will need a key to authenticate to the frizbit services.
+Make sure you have [signed up](https://frizbit.com "push notification for your web applications" target="_blank") for an account before continuing, since you will need a key to authenticate to the frizbit services.

 ## Basic Installation
 The following installation steps will get Frizbit working on your website.

 1. Go to the Frizbit dashboard, and open Website Settings->Frizbit javascript.
 Copy the script shown there as below, which will include your API Key.

-    <script src='//cdn.frizbit.com/frizbitjs/[YOUR FRIZBIT APP KEY].js' async></script>
+    <script src='//cdn.frizbit.com/frizbitjs/[YOUR FRIZBIT APP KEY].js'></script>

 2. Using your website's dashboard paste this code just above the closing **</head>** tag.